Michael Traynor (politician)

 In 1950, long-term Sinn Féin leader Margaret Buckley was replaced, and Traynor was elected as vice president, alongside Tomás Ó Dubhghaill.
 In this role, Traynor argued that the IRA should not control Sinn Féin, which should be a democratic body.
 With Paddy McLogan and Frank McGlynn, he drew up a new constitution for the organisation, and new policies on key issues.
 In 1951, he gave the main oration at the party's commemoration of the Easter Rising.
 He soon became General Secretary of Sinn Féin, serving alongside Maire Nic Gabhann, and he relocated to Dublin, where he ran a shop.
 He stood for the party in South Antrim at the 1955 UK general election, working full-time on the party's election campaign, but won only 9.3% of the votes cast.
+Speaking in Fermanagh during the campaign Traynor stated that Sinn Fein was a constitutional movement: "We are not asking Irish men and women to go out bearing arms for freedom; we are asking every man to do his duty to his neighbour, the Christian duty of seeing that they are well clothed and well housed."

 Although initially critical of the Border Campaign of 1956, believing that the IRA was under-resourced, he accepted that it would happen.
 In 1957, much of the IRA leadership was arrested, and Traynor was part of a new emergency committee with Eamon Mac Thomais and McLogan which took over.
 However, later in the year, he was arrested while in the Republic of Ireland and again interned at the Curragh.
 He stood in South Antrim again at the 1959 UK general election, his vote falling to only 4.9%.

 In 1962, Traynor was re-elected as Vice President of Sinn Féin, this time alongside Rory O'Driscoll, but he resigned from the party shortly afterwards, in objection to its support for an IRA motion stating that all its decisions must conform to those of the IRA.
 He played no further part in the movement, but was interviewed for Tim Pat Coogan's book The IRA, published in 1970.